-Melanoma can be treated in various ways.
+Melanoma symptoms can be treated in various ways.
 Which treatment may work best for you?
-It depends on the size, place, and stage of your melanoma.
+It depends on the size, place, and stage of your melanoma skin cancer.

-If your healthcare provider thinks you might have melanoma, you will likely need certain exams and tests to be sure.
+If your healthcare provider thinks you might have melanoma skin cancer, you will likely need certain exams and tests to be sure.
 Diagnosing melanoma starts with your healthcare provider asking you questions.
 He or she will ask you about your health history, your symptoms, risk factors, and family history of disease.
 Your healthcare provider will also examine you.
-He or she will take a close look at any suspicious moles or other marks on your skin.
+He or she will take a close look at any suspicious moles, classic melanoma symptoms, or other marks on your skin.

 Tests after a diagnosis of melanoma